Snowboarding at the 2022 Winter Olympics – Men's halfpipe

 The men's halfpipe competition in snowboarding at the 2022 Beijing Winter Olympics was held on 9 February (qualification) and 11 February (final), at the Genting Snow Park in Zhangjiakou.
-Ayumu Hirano of Japan, the 2014 and 2018 silver medalist, finally won a gold Olympic medal.
+Ayumu Hirano of Japan, the 2014 and 2018 silver medalist, won the gold, his third Olympic medal.
 Scotty James of Australia improved from the 2018 bronze to the 2022 silver.
 Jan Scherrer of Switzerland won the bronze, his first Olympic medal.

 The field also included the defending champion, Shaun White, who won this event in 2006, 2010, and 2018.
 This was White's last Olympics as he announced his upcoming retirement before the games began.
-White qualified to the finals where he finished fourth, repeating his 2014 performance.
+White qualified for the finals where he finished fourth, repeating his 2014 performance.

 At the 2021–22 FIS Snowboard World Cup, only three halfpipe events were held before the Olympics.
 Ayumu Hirano was leading the ranking, followed by Ruka Hirano and Scherrer.
 Yūto Totsuka was the 2021 world champion, with James and Scherrer being the silver and bronze medalists, respectively.
-Totsuka was also the 2019 X-Games winner in super-pipe, ahead of James and Ruka Hirano.
+James was also the 2022 X-Games winner in super-pipe, ahead of Ayumu Hirano and Kaishu Hirano.